-Permit Year Description of Progress Changes participants are summarized in the table below.
-Divallage system the great was a burst system By all accounts, the event was a huge success.
+Permit Year Description of Progress Changes Tear Participation event for all ISWG communities.
+Each community's participants are summarized in the table below.
+By all accounts, the event was a huge success.
 Approximately 700 runners and walkers registered for the race, and many local businesses supported the race through sponsorships, in-kind donations, and employee participation as race participants and volunteers.
 Local media outlets advertised the events, including the donation of radio advertisement during the months of March and April by 98.9 WCLZ.
 WMTW News Channel 8 promoted the events prior to April 25 th , and they attended the race and festival to provide news coverage of the events.
 Social media, paid online advertising, posters, and direct mail and email were also used to promote the race and included a clean water message.
 Additional clean water messages were included on the event website, social media, eblasts, and other marketing tools that were sent to all registered participants, sponsors, and partners.
 Anecdotes as well as a post-race survey completed by race participants demonstrate the success of the race's planning and implementation.
 Many survey respondents indicated the race's cause: clean water and youth education, was a major reason why they chose to participate.
-The Creek Naighbor Francis Foot was held often the rese of The Green Neighbor Family Fest was held after the race at Deering High School.
+The Green Neighbor Family Fest was held after the race at Deering High School.
 The event ran for three hours and was attended by approximately 700 people.
 Scheduled events included the awards ceremony and a live music.
-A total of 21 exhibits were set up by local nonprofit and governmental organizations, universities, and businesses to provide hands- on, educational activities for children.
+A total of 21 exhibits were set up by local nonprofit and governmental organizations, universities, and businesses to provide hands-on, educational activities for children.
 These activities included a marine touch tank, making "seed bombs" (seeds rolled in compost), water quality experiments, and many more.
 Children also took part in face painting and water related prize giveaways.
 Plans are underway to host the fifth annual Urban Runoff 5K and Green Neighbor Family Fest on Saturday, April 23, 2016.
 Promotion With the help of all ISWG representatives, CCSWCD promoted ISWG's public event, the Urban Runoff 5K and Green Neighbor Family Fest, via social media, paid online ads, and direct email communication to participants.
-In addition, 340 posters were distributed throughout the 14 ISWG communities by ISWG representatives; radio ads aired on 98.9 WCLZ during the months of March and April; and
+In addition, 340 posters were distributed throughout the 14 ISWG communities by ISWG representatives; radio ads aired on 98.9 WCLZ during the months of March and April; and WMTW News Channel 8 attended the event and covered the events leading up to April 25, 2015.